 An enthusiastic, confident and positive approach with excellent communication and people management skills.

 Project management experience is advantageous but not essential.

 We at the RACG are passionate about conserving our rivers and their wildlife.
 With effective partnerships and the right research and conservation projects we can help secure the long term future of rivers and river angling.
 We are backed by some of Britain’s top anglers - so join us now to help us help your rivers.

 If you are interested in applying for the “R&C Coordinator” position please provide a short CV and/or covering letter explaining why you are a suitable candidate.
-All applications should be submitted to : .
+All applications should be submitted to : email@example.com.
 Importantly, all committee members and advisors work in a voluntary capacity.
 As such, this is an unpaid position but the post holder will learn from and therefore benefit through close collaboration with the group’s technical advisors who are experts in their respective fields.

 We especially encourage applications from individuals in or having just completed their education and looking for an opportunity to gain valuable experience in conservation and or fisheries management.
 Further, we positively encourage applications from suitably qualified and eligible candidates regardless of sex, race, disability, age, sexual orientation, gender reassignment, religion or belief, marital status, pregnancy or maternity/paternity.